-Once all of the above is done, I used Sketchup by Google, draw a diagram and come up with a width that will make the least amount of cuts necessary to go around windows and penetrations.
-After the diagram is adjusted for accuracy the order is sent to the manufacturer.
+Once all the above is done, I used Sketchup by Google, draw a diagram, and come up with a width that will make the least number of cuts necessary to go around windows and penetrations.
+After the diagram is adjusted for accuracy, the order is sent to the manufacturer.

 Flashing around windows and sides